Cyberinfrastructure for Emerging Science and Engineering Research (CESER)

 CESER accepts proposals pursuant to this Program Description year-round.
 From time to time, NSF may also issue Dear Colleague Letters pursuant to CESER to signal special thematic interests and opportunities.
-CESER employs existing NSF funding mechanisms to accomplish the program's goals such as EArly-concept Grants for Exploratory Research (EAGER) and Conference proposals.
+CESER employs existing NSF funding mechanisms to accomplish the program's goals.

 GUIDANCE TO POTENTIAL PROPOSERS

 Science/engineering-driven collaboration.
 A central feature of successful CESER projects is a strong, mutually-dependent collaborative team comprising expertise in the target science/engineering discipline(s) and expertise in CI development and implementation.
 Such a collaborative approach is critical to informing and guiding the development of requirements towards the eventual development and deployment of user-centric innovative CI that fosters new pathways to discovery.
 Proposals pursuant to CESER should clearly identify and describe the science and engineering goals and rationale, and explain and support the potential for transformative impacts on science/engineering research and broader impacts.
 Proposals for technical efforts that are not well-tied to identified science and engineering research challenges as well as utilization scenarios are unlikely to be supported.